 Two weeks ago, a four year-old boy riding a scooter in his apartment complex was tragically hit and killed by an adult driver turning into the neighborhood.
 Police indicated that the driver was obeying all laws and that this was truly an accident.
-My wife and I were invited by the local police chaplain to an event he organized and was hosting last night at the police station for members of the apartment complex community hurting from what they witnessed.
-We were invited along with other mental health providers and local pastors to be present to care for and resource those needing care.
+My wife and I were invited by the local police chaplain to an event he organized and hosted last night.
+The event was intended for members of the apartment community hurting from what they had witnessed.
+We were invited, along with other mental health providers and local pastors, to be present to care for and resource those needing it.

 With so much darkness and discouragement flooding our minds and weighing on our hearts these days, I choose to remember Haley.
 I want to be like her, an 11 year-old girl, who in the midst of terrible tragedy didn’t ask permission to help.
-She simply saw her neighbors hurting around her and courageously stepped forward to provide comfort, care, and embody tangible hope.
-We have heard that Haley has had her own loss in her story.
-It seems that when we have received comfort ourselves in times of our own pain, we tend to know how important those moments are for others.
-Thank you Haley for representing the best of humanity and for reminding us that we can and need to step forward to those hurting around us.
-Find a place to share a little hope today.
+She simply saw her neighbors hurting around her and courageously stepped forward to provide comfort, care, and to embody tangible hope.
+We have heard that Haley has previously experienced loss in her young life.
+It seems that when we have been the recipients of comfort ourselves, in times of our own pain, we better understand how important those moments are for others.
+Thank you, Haley, for representing the best of humanity, and for reminding us that we can and should step forward to those hurting around us.
+Find a place to share a little hope today, just like Haley.

 Written by Jeff & Terra Mattson, Co-Founders and Owners of Living Wholehearted, LLC.